pkp/pkp-docs/dev/api/index.md

 }
 ```

-When sending `POST` or `PUT` requests, the REST API will expect the data it receives to be passed in the same format.
+When sending `POST` or `PUT` requests, the REST API will expect the data it receives to be broken down by locale.

 ## API Links